Leica SL2-S vs Panasonic S5

 Concerning the storage of imaging data, both the SL2-S and the S5 write their files to SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 However, while the SL2-S supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s) on both slots, the S5 supports UHS-II only on its first slot and UHS-I (data transfer speed up to 104 MB/s) on the second one.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica SL2-S and Panasonic Lumix DC-S5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the SL2-S and the S5 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL2-S Manual (free pdf) or the online Panasonic S5 Manual.
+Further information on the features and operation of the SL2-S and S5 can be found, respectively, in the Leica SL2-S Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica SL2-S or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.